Robustness of the projected squeezed state protocol: Preliminaries

 The quantum Fisher information (QFI)~\cite{petz2011introduction, paris2009quantum}, which is the quantum analogue of the classical Fisher information~\cite{helstrom1969quantum, braunstein1994statistical}, is an important quantity in quantum metrology~\cite{lu2015robust, arvidsson2020quantum}.
 Furthermore, there exist established theoretical benchmarks that connect the multipartite entanglement of a quantum state with its QFI~\cite{toth2012multipartite}.
 More commonly, the QFI is used to quantify the amount of information about a parameter encoded in a state via a unitary evolution.
 Consider some unitary transformation given by

-where $\hat{H}$ denotes some Hamiltonian operator, while $\theta\geq 0$ denotes the unitary phase parameter that depends on the evolution time and the system properties.
+where $\hat{H}$ denotes some Hamiltonian operator, while $\theta'$ denotes the unitary phase parameter.
+For a simplified representation we consider the phase parameter $\theta := \theta' t/ \hbar$, which depends on the evolution time and the system properties, yielding $\hat{U}(\theta) = \text{exp}(-i \hat{H} \theta)$ from Eq.~(\ref{UH}).
 The QFI with respect to $\hat{H}$, for some state $\rho$, is given by (see Refs.~\cite{helstrom1969quantum, braunstein1994statistical, paris2009quantum})

 where $\lambda_i$ and $|i\rangle$ are the eigenvalues and eigenvectors of $\rho$, respectively.

 The QFI exhibits convexity \cite{toth2014quantum} and therefore, for the mixed state $\rho = p\rho_{1} + (1-p)\rho_{2}$, the following inequality holds